 The French government has a good track record in adapting national institutions to European and international challenges.
 This can be attributed to the bureaucratic elite's awareness of international issues.
 This contrasts vividly with the government parties' weakened ability to adapt national policies to the challenges stemming from the globalization of the economy, as there is often fierce resistance from trade unions, most political parties and public opinion at large.
 The defeat of the traditional party government system in 2017 has radically transformed the political landscape.
 New parliamentarians, most selected from outside the traditional political party framework, fully support Macron's new vision.
-Macro's declared European and global approach is a radical departure from the past orientations of both the right and the left.
-Though it remains to be seen if this shift will be accepted by the public, social actors and state bureaucracy.
+Macron's declared European and global approach is a radical departure from the past orientations of both the right and the left.
+However, this French U-turn coincides with a crisis in European and global multilateral institutions, which are being challenged by populist governments and movements around the world.